The BBC website put up a list of the Notable Deaths of 2018 on 30th December.

 A friend once told me he was surprised that when his granny died that it wasn’t on the news.
 We were in primary school and he was joking.
 He was my best friend and he died 20 years ago when he was just 21 by jumping from a tall monument.
 I’ve been trying to write something about what Scott meant to me for a long time but the words are mixed with the odd old feelings about my friend Murray but I will try to put something together that will hopefully make some sense.

 A family was in the shop one day near the end of last year when I was in covering for Andy -which is rare these days.
 I overheard a mother say to a teenage son when she passed our FRIGHTENED RABBIT section.
 “Oh, that’s Frightened Rabbit; One of them died earlier this year”.
-She was greeted with a shrug from her son.
+She was greeted with a shrug from her son and they continued toward the door.
 It was just trivia.
-I felt equally sick and paralysed as they walked out of the door.
+I felt equally sick and paralysed as they walked outside.

 I wanted to say “actually his name was Scott!
 He’d tell you that at the start of one of his solo gigs even though we all knew it was him.
 He was the lead singer and the main songwriter of the band which is named after what someone said he looked like when he was wee.
 He was a song-writing genius!
 I’ve met him before donchaknow!
 He played outside the bloody shop to 100 or more people!
 There was a cat!
 I wanted to gush out what Scott’s music has meant to me over the years but there was simply too much to say to simply the wrong person.